Helpful Resources for Kenai Peninsula Farmers and Market Gardeners

 - Selecting Your High Tunnel

 - High Tunnel Management – Temperature vs. Humidity

 “High Tunnels: Using Low-Cost Technology to Increase Yields, Improve Quality and Extend the Season” 72 pages of solid information on site and structure selection, construction tips, environmental management, soil and crop management, pest management, and marketing.
 Free download from University of Vermont Center for Sustainable Agriculture.

 Make sure to use clean implements, and dry your samples before sending them to the lab.
 The UAF Cooperative Extension publication, “Soil Sampling” provides step-by-step instructions.

 Brookside Labs in Ohio provides low-cost soil tests with a quick turn-around time.
-Mail this form, with your samples and payment, checking “S005” (standard N-P-K, pH, + available Nitrogen, soluble salts) test at the bottom of the page.
+Mail this form with your samples and payment.
+At the bottom of the page, choose “S001AN” for outdoor soils (standard N-P-K, pH, + available Nitrogen) or “S0005” for high tunnel or greenhouse soils (standard N-P-K, pH, + available Nitrogen, soluble salts).
 The cost is $24 per sample.
 To expedite the process, have the results emailed so you can easily forward them to NRCS or Cooperative Extension.

 Labs that offer additional testing geared to organic growers (but don’t meet the NRCS requirement for Nutrient Management incentives) include:

 If you are a participant in the EQIP program administered by NRCS, email your soil test results to Dave Ianson at NRCS.
 He will ask you to fill out an accompanying information sheet and forward it and your soil test result to a NRCS Soil Conservationist for analysis.
 Dave’s email is David.Ianson@ak.usda.gov and he can be reached by phone at 283-8732 ext 104.